 Richard Bong State Recreation Area is an ideal natural classroom.
 There are several habitats to explore on its 4,515 acres including wetlands, grasslands and forests.
-We hope the park will be a place to bring your class to explore and enjoy.
+We hope the park will be a place to bring your class to explore and, learn enjoy.

-Our goal is to integrate what you have been teaching in the classroom with a field experience.
-We feel a hands-on experience helps make curricula more concrete.
+The goal is to integrate what you have been teaching in the classroom with a field experience.
+A hands-on experience helps make curricula more concrete.
 We hope too, that this trip will spark an even greater interest and awareness in our natural world.
 In the long run, we hope this leads to an informed and concerned citizenry who will work to improve the quality of life.

-- INDEPENDENT–Teachers may devise their own program to complement the naturalist program or bring specialists to help them throughout the day.
+- INDEPENDENT–Teachers may devise their own program or bring specialists to help them throughout the day.

 - ASSISTED–We have many excellent resources we would be happy to share.
-We can help you set up the day and are willing to suggest activities and provide equipment when possible.
+We can help you set up the day and are willing to suggest activities and check out loaner equipment when possible.

 - BUCKET TOURS–Each tour comes complete with a program outline, a map when necessary, and activity sheets–all of which are sent to you prior to your visit.
 Upon arrival a set of buckets containing the hands-on, exploratory nature activities explained in the outlines will be set-up or available for your use.

-Click Here for Program Details on Self Guided Tours
+- Click Here for Program Details on Bucket Tours

 Other Resources Available